-Activating Knife Speed Control Lock Out
+Activating Knife Speed Control Lockout

 The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 214.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 211.

 - 1. Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
 Press right (B) arrow to select YES.
-Press SELECT (C). - SET KNIFE SPEED? is displayed on the upper line.

-- 4. Press SELECT (B) until SET CONTROL LOCKS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 5.
+Press SELECT (C). - SET KNIFE SPEED? is displayed on the upper line. - 4.
+Press SELECT (B) until SET CONTROL LOCKS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 5.
 Press right (A) arrow to select YES.
 Press SELECT (B).

-- ENABLED/LOCKED is displayed on the lower line. - 7.
+- 6. Press SELECT (D) until KNIFE SPEED is displayed on the upper line. - ENABLED/LOCKED is displayed on the lower line. - 7.
 Press left arrow (B) to enable KNIFE SPEED control switch, or press right arrow (C) to lock KNIFE SPEED control switch. - 8.
 Press PROGRAM (A) to exit Programming Mode or press SELECT (D) to proceed to next WINDROWER SETUP action.